 Make an appointment to see your GP if you notice any of the following symptoms 12 times or more in a month.
 Or put another way, 2 or 3 times a week or once every couple of days.

-There are also some other symptoms which may be experienced by some women, such as pain during sex, weight gain or weight loss or extreme and unexplained tiredness.
+There are also some other symptoms which may be experienced by some people, such as pain during sex, weight gain or weight loss or extreme and unexplained tiredness.